mikeyF53/CandyDropGame/README.md

 ## Instructions
-Objective of this game is to carefully time the movement of the candy dropper in to the candy collector.
+Objective of this game is to carefully time the movement of the Candy Dropper to drop a piece of candy between the bottom opening.

 ## Wireframe
 *Add drawing*

 ## Main
 A candy dropper will move left and right at an certain speed interval.
-Pressing the spacebar will release the candy and drop it.
-The goal is to drop it into the candy collector without touching the sides.
-Each candy collected will advance a level.
-Each level will increase the movement speed of the candy dropper.
-Each session will have 5 lives, game is over when you lose all lives.
-The player wins when they have caught 10 pieces of candy.
+Pressing the spacebar and a mouseclick will release a candy.
+The goal is to drop it into the bottom opening without touching the walls.
+Each candy collected will give you one point.
+Every 5 levels will increase the speed of the Candy Dropper.
+You will have 10 lives per game, game is over when you lose all lives.

 ## Technologies
 Pressing the space bar will move the block, "candy", down.
 It needs to be timed correctly so it wont hit the wall.
 Pr